UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/OurREADME.md

                         with a dog bone.
 We also though placing puppies around the header of the website would really show at first glance that the customer should expect to see a lot of puppies since that's what the business is all about.
+Calc()                  used calc() function to scale webpage for multiple resolution sizes